Frequently Asked Questions and Answers for Families

 A: Advise your student to go to their professors’ office hours, talk with their academic adviser or class dean, or take advantage of tutoring and support programs like Writing Associates and Student Academic Mentors.
 The office of Academic Advising and Support can offer students tools and resources for success.

 A: Encourage your student to share their concerns with their Resident Assistant (RA) or they can also talk with their Residential Community Coordinator, the professional staff in the Office of Student Engagement who work directly with the RAs and oversee the residence halls.
-Learn more.
+Visit the Living @ Swarthmore page to learn more.